dataiku/dss-code-samples/scenarios/sender_with_dynamic_attachments/README.md

 We assume that you already have a configured email channel on your instance that you will use for your reporter.

 1. In your project, create the "sender" Scenario (called `sender_scenario` in the code), add an email reporter on it, then save your changes.
 2. Create a new "Custom Python script" Scenario that will be our "reporter setup" Scenario.
-Copy-paste the code of the `set_reporter_scenario.py` file in it, don't forget to set the `SENDER_SCENARIO` constant accordingly
+Copy-paste the code of the `set_reporter_scenario.py` file in it, don't forget to set the `SENDER_SCENARIO` constant accordingly.
-3. Run the "reporter setup" Scenario
+3. Run the "reporter setup" Scenario.

+## References

+* [[doc](https://doc.dataiku.com/dss/latest/python-api/scenarios-inside.html)] Custom Python script Scenarios
+* [[doc](https://doc.dataiku.com/dss/latest/python-api/scenarios.html)] Public API reference for Scenarios